 · 7 queen beds · 6 rooms

-Accommodations in this Las Casas Bataan beach resort also includes complimentary Walking Heritage Tour.
+Accommodations at Las Casas Bataan beach resort also includes complimentary Walking Heritage Tour.
 Check-in is at 3PM while check out is at 12PM.